Acekorneya/Ark-Survival-Ascended-Server/README.md

 # Create the dedicated server user with correct permissions
 sudo groupadd -g 7777 pokuser
-sudo useradd -u 7777 -g 7777 -m -s /bin/bash pokuser sudo passwd pokuser  # You'll be prompted to create a password
+sudo useradd -u 7777 -g 7777 -m -s /bin/bash pokuser sudo passwd pokuser  # Create a secure password when prompted
+# NOTE: You will need to type the password twice to confirm it
+# The password won't be visible as you type for security reasons

 # CRITICAL: Set required system parameters
 # Method 1: Temporary setting (will reset after reboot)